 Jason Yorke, founder and chairman of A Better Life Dog Rescue, is also concerned about the impact the new plans will have on international rescues.

-Over the last decade, the charity has rehomed over 4000 dogs and puppies from Romania to the UK.
+Over the last decade, the charity has rehomed over 4000 dogs and puppies from Romania to Britain.

 Like D.O.G Rescue Cyprus, every dog and puppy the organisation rehomes to the UK has to meet already strict entry requirements, including full health checks and official documentation.